dscig/COVID19_tweetsTopic/README.md

 For splitting topical phases, please refer to the below code snippet:
 - "./code/code_split_phases.pdf"

-For deciding the phases, plese refer to the below code snippet:
+For deciding the phases, please refer to the below code snippet:
 - "./code/code_decide_topical_phases.pdf"

 #### 3. Model Topics